We are calling for Ofsted to be reformed.

 By law, Ofsted must assess the ‘achievement of pupils’.
 However, Ofsted has, by successive steps, moved away from this core focus.
-New criteria in the Education Inspection Framework (“EIF”) can lead to poor judgements based on inspectors’ judgements of teaching methods or a school’s ethos, even where pupil outcomes are good.
-The EIF includes the highly subjective concept of ‘pupil development’ which we are concerned could easily be applied differently by different inspectors, and is particularly problematic where the inspector’s view of the purpose of education differs from the schools under inspection.
-This leaves schools in a vulnerable position and without clarity on how they will be graded.
+New criteria in the Education Inspection Framework (“EIF”) can lead to poor judgements even where pupil outcomes are good based on inspectors’ judgements of teaching methods or a school’s ethos.
+This leaves schools in a vulnerable position and without clarity.

-Greater inspector discretion allows inspectors to downgrade schools because they depart from Ofsted’s ‘priorities’, despite objective data indicating that the schools are performing well and pupils are achieving good grades.
-This both inhibits innovation and teaching freedoms in schools.
-It enables Ofsted to impose teaching methods and content that go beyond statutory requirements and which do not reflect a consensus position amongst educationalists.
-Discretion under the EIF furthermore widens the opportunities for inspectors to be selective in which requirements they emphasise during inspections.
+Wide inspector discretion allows inspectors to downgrade schools because they depart from Ofsted’s ‘priorities’, despite objective data indicating that the schools are performing well and pupils are achieving good grades.
+This both inhibits innovation and freedoms in schools.

 - School inspections cause unnecessary levels of stress to teachers and pupils.

-You will be aware that teaching staff report some of the highest levels of stress, depression and anxiety across the entire British workforce and that Ofsted inspections rank high on the list of contributing factors.
-Confidence levels among staff remain low largely due to: the significant workload an inspection requires; randomly selected ‘deep-dives’; vigorous interviewing of teachers; pupil interviews to evidence ‘personal development’ and ‘attitudes’; and the high-stakes consequences to any school following a poor judgement.
-Where inspections require evidence of process rather than evidence from outcomes, precious teacher time and energy is distracted by work that does not benefit children.
+Teaching staff report among the highest levels of stress, depression and anxiety across the entire British workforce and that Ofsted inspections rank high on the list of contributing factors.
+Confidence levels among staff remain low largely due to the significant workload an inspection requires; randomly selected ‘deep-dives’; vigorous interviewing of teachers; pupil interviews to evidence ‘personal development’ and ‘attitudes’; and the high-stakes consequences to any school following a poor judgement.
+Where inspections require evidence of process rather than evidence from outcomes, precious teacher time and energy is distracted into work that does not benefit children.
 This is perceived as burdensome and is damaging to morale.

 - Ofsted has not responded satisfactorily to accusations of bias against schools with a religious ethos.